-The marine iguana forages exclusively on algae, which varies in accordance to the algal abundance, preferences, and foraging behaviour.
+The marine iguana forages exclusively on algae, which varies in accordance with the algal abundance, preferences, and foraging behavior.
 Only 5% of marine iguanas dive for algae offshore, and these individuals are the large males.

 The marine iguana’s flat snout and sharp teeth enable it to browse on algae growing on rocks.
 A nasal gland filters its blood for excess salt ingested while eating, which is expelled through the nostrils, often leaving white patches of salt on its face.